AI CODE REVIEW

 1. Automate the Boring Stuff

 Why waste time manually checking for style issues, formatting errors, or basic bugs?
-That’s where AI tools like CodeAnt.ai come in.
+That's where AI tools like CodeAnt.ai come in.
+CodeAnt.ai automates the tedious parts of code reviews, liinting, style checks, and even basic security scans, so your team can focus on the big picture stuff without breaking a sweat.

 2. Decide: Pair Programming or Async Reviews?

 Not every change needs a formal code review.
 For small, straightforward tasks, pair programming can be faster and more effective.
 But for bigger changes, async reviews are the way to go.
+The key is to know when to use which.
+Here's a quick rule:

-Pair programming: Great for brainstorming, debugging, or onboarding new team members.
+Pair Programming: Great for brainstorming, debugging, or onboarding new team members.

+Async Reviews: Better for complex changes that need deep thought and multiple perspectives.
 Or you can use CodeAnt.ai to handle the async reviews efficiently.
 It can give a PR summary, flag potential issues.
 That way, your ASYNC reviews are faster, smoother, and more productive.

 3. Keep PRs Small and Focused

-Ever opened a PR with 50+ files and thought, “Nope, not today”?
-Yeah, we’ve all been there.
+Ever opened a PR with 50+ files and thought, "Nope, not today?"
+Yeah, we've all been there.
 Large PRs are hard to review, easy to mess up, and often take forever to get approved.
+The solution?
+Break your changes into smaller, focused PRs.
+Aim for PRs that:

 Solve one problem or add one feature.